Language Question (Malta): Politicization and escalation of the debate (1880–1940)

 In 1921, Malta was granted a new constitution which allowed for limited self-government, and English and Italian were recognized as the colony's two official languages.
 At this point, four political parties dominated the islands' political scene: the hard-line pro-Italian Democratic Nationalist Party (Partito Democratico Nazionalista, PDN) led by Enrico Mizzi, the moderate pro-Italian Maltese Political Union (Unione Politica Maltese, UPM) led by Ignazio Panzavecchia, the hard-line pro-British Constitutional Party (CP) led by Gerald Strickland and the moderate pro-British Labour Party (LP) led by William Savona, the son of Sigismondo Savona.
 The pro-Italian parties won the 1921 and 1924 elections, and they merged into the Nationalist Party (PN) in 1926.
 The CP won the 1927 election and Stickland became Prime Minister, before self-government was suspended in 1930 due to clashes between Strickland's government and the Catholic Church.

 Chief Justice Sir Arturo Mercieca prepared a report about using Maltese in court in 1924, and he stated that the language was inadequate in this context and that it "would undoubtedly detract from the solemnity, the seriousness and decorum which characterized the Criminal Court."
 In 1931, 13.4% of the Maltese population knew Italian while 22.6% had knowledge of English.
+A local dialect, Maltese English, started forming.
 The rise of political parties changed Malta's socio-political landscape and led to public opinion starting to matter more.
 This resulted in the Maltese language acquiring increased importance since it was the language of the majority of the population.
 Maltese-language political newspapers such as Leħen is-Sewwa and Il-Berqa were first published in the 1920s and 1930s.